 Over the years, Victoria’s experiences have helped her develop a sound that is uniquely her own, blending her rock and pop influences into one cohesive sound.
 Her passion for singing everything that she wants to say will drive her to write and perform music for as long time.

-In this edition of Music Player Magazine, I had the pleasure of interviewing Victoria Watts and asking her a few questions about her musical influences, her time at The Contemporary Music Center, her life as a career musician, her songwriting and recording process and her response to the COVID-19 pandemic.
+In this article at Music Addict’s, I had the pleasure of interviewing Victoria Watts and asking her a few questions about her musical influences, her time at The Contemporary Music Center, her life as a career musician, her songwriting and recording process and her response to the COVID-19 pandemic.

 Q & A Sessions

-Music Player Magazine: At what age did you first realize that you wanted to be a musician and who would you say inspired you?
+Music Adcict: At what age did you first realize that you wanted to be a musician and who would you say inspired you?

 Victoria Watts: Music was always around while I was growing up.
 My dad was a professional drummer back in the 70s and my mom and sisters are all very talented as well.
 Music was just a part of me from the start and felt very natural and intuitive.
 That environment is a big part of what inspired me to develop my skills.
 It wasn’t until I was around 14 that I realized it was in me to do music as my craft and profession.